cheenle/UHRR_mac/DESIGN_DOCUMENT.md

 ### 4.3 Audio Streaming

 Audio is streamed in real-time with the following characteristics:
-- Sample rate: Configurable (typically 8kHz for voice)
+- Sample rate: 16kHz (optimized for voice quality)
-- Format: 16-bit PCM or Opus-encoded
+- Format: Int16 PCM (50% bandwidth reduction)
 - Buffer size: Optimized for low latency
 - Direction: Bidirectional (RX and TX)